WebstoneHQ/webstone-plugins/packages/create-webstone-app/README.md

 ## Learn more

-Please refer to the documentation at https://github.com/WebstoneHQ/webstone for details of what is included, a list of all available CLI commands and how Webstone lets you focus no what matter, rather than dealing with boilerplate code.
+Please refer to the documentation at https://github.com/WebstoneHQ/webstone for details of what is included, a list of all available CLI commands and how Webstone lets you focus on what matters, rather than dealing with boilerplate code.